Nemin32/Nemin32.github.io/other/_posts/2020-02-06-swinterview.md

 Indeed!
 It's probably one of the strongest parts of War3's story

 > **David Fried:**
->Absolutely, and that was why I grabbed it the moment we read the script. :)
+>Absolutely, and that was why I grabbed it the moment we read the script.

 **Nemin:**
-You did a great job :smiley: The entire game is fantastic... too bad it was 'reforged'
+You did a great job  The entire game is fantastic... too bad it was 'reforged'.

 > **David Fried:**
 >Well... yeah...
 I don't know.